How do the approaches of Qatar and the UAE differ on Ukraine?

 “The UAE (as well as Saudi Arabia) have refused to condemn Russian actions in Ukraine.
 They have also refused to increase oil production, despite entreaties from the US and UK to do so in order to combat price spikes,” said Dr. Annelle Sheline, a Research Fellow in the Middle East program at the Quincy Institute, in an interview with Doha News.
 “Clearly, the UAE is looking to signal to Moscow that it will not act in any way that undermines their relationship.”

-At the same time, Abu Dhabi has reacted to this conflict in ways that signals its frustration with the Biden administration.
+At the same time, Abu Dhabi has reacted to this conflict in ways that signal its frustration with the Biden administration.
 The Emirati leadership’s relationship with the White House has become quite frosty and Abu Dhabi is making clear that it will not automatically align with the US.
 “From the UAE’s perspective, they’re of course acting in what they perceive to be their best strategic interests, not Washington’s,” Dr. Monica Marks, an Assistant Professor of Middle East Politics at New York University, Abu Dhabi, told Doha News.

 Moreover, various aspects of the Biden administration’s foreign policy have not sat with Emirati officials who have grown angry towards the White House for a host of reasons.
 “They’re happy to make that anger known,” explained Dr. Marks.
 “They hope that airing that anger will shift the policy needle in Washington, DC on a number of issues that they care about very deeply here such as providing more support to respond to Houthi aggression.”